Jellby/Pegamoid/README.md

     python pegamoid.py

-However, the script has some requirements that must be installed for it to
+However, the script has some requirements (this should be taken care of by `pip`, if you use it) that must be installed for it to work:
-work:

 * Python 2 or python 3 (at least versions 2.7 and 3.4 have been tested).